-- Valuation of exploration and evaluation properties.
-Management applies judgment in determining whether a property is technically feasible and commercially viable and the amounts recognized on the Company's statement of financial position. - Valuation of warrants and stock options.
+- Impairment of exploration and evaluation properties.
+Management applies judgment in determining whether there are indicators of impairment in connection with properties on which costs have been deferred, as described in note 2 (g). - Valuation of warrants and stock options.
 Management makes certain estimates when determining the fair value of warrants and stock options awards, and the number of warrants and stock options that are expected to vest.
 For warrants issued, these estimates affect their amounts recognized either within assets or equity.
 For stock option awards, these estimates affect the amounts recognized in the statement of comprehensive income. - Income taxes.
 Income taxes payable and deferred income tax assets and liabilities require management to make judgments in the interpretation and application of the relevant tax laws.
 The actual amount of income taxes becomes certain only when filed and accepted by the relevant authorities.